 Thousands of these patients and their loved ones sued Hoffman-LaRoche.
 They claimed the drugmaker did not warn them about the dangers of Accutane.

 Judges dismissed the majority of Accutane lawsuits.
 Jury verdicts in favor of Accutane users were overturned.

-But, in 2017, an appellate court reinstated more than 2,000 lawsuits filed in state court in New Jersey.
-The state Supreme Court in 2018 was considering whether these cases should proceed.
+But, in 2017, an appellate court reinstated Accutane lawsuits filed in state court in New Jersey.
+The state’s high court dismissed more than 500 suits on Oct.
+3, 2018.